 Possible fits

 The slow-play approach remains the status quo here for Hoyer.
 Multiple reports have painted the general perspective that the Cubs plan to stay the course and trust their internal strategy from the last few years.
 The front office still firmly believes in the long-term vision.
-More specifically, the Cubs are letting not expected to be bidding on the major free agents, including Juan Soto and Corbin Burnes.
+More specifically, the Cubs are not expected to be bidding on the major free agents, including Juan Soto and Corbin Burnes.

 This flies in the face of what I believe is the biggest team need with the star production.
 If they just landed Soto and Burnes alone with the rest of the roster as is -- which, to be very clear, would be an incredibly tall order -- they'd be the NL Central favorites and a threat to win the World Series.
-Instead, monetary efficiency and a conservative build remain the plan.
+Monetary efficiency and a conservative build remain the plan.

 Instead, they'll either trade from the big-league roster or the deep farm system in order to find upgrades.
-Think about the deal for Parades to get an idea of what kinds of moves Hoyer seems willing to make this offseason.
+Think about the deal for Paredes to get an idea of what kinds of moves Hoyer seems willing to make this offseason.
 We should also keep in mind that, with said deep farm system, any big-league starter sticking around means a prospect is blocked and could be traded.
 Among the prospects that could be on the move would be outfielders Owen Caissie, Kevin Alcantara and Alexander Canario (though he's technically not a prospect anymore).

 No ad available